NYPL/digarch/staging/Archivist-Workstation-Processing.md

 ## Using an External Hard Drive

-* Attach the drive to your workstation.
+* Attach the external hard drive or thumb drive to your workstation.

 * Open CMS and navigate
 to the collection's media log.